bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 - Name * - Enter a name of the volume.
 - Zone * - Select a zone from the drop-down list.
-- Disk offering * - Select from the list of available offerings opening it in a modal window by clicking "Select".
+- Disk offering * - Select from the list of available offerings opening it in a modal window by clicking "SELECT".
+The list of available disk offerings is determined in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#offering-availability>`_ by Administrator.

 For each disk offering you will see a range of parameters.
 The following parameters are shown by default:

 - Read rate (MB/s);
 - Write rate (MB/s);